The Emma Flower Taylor Stable Murders – Double Murder By Shooting Still Unsolved

 Hawes, a married father of two young children (a four-month-old and a two-year-old), lived on the North Side of town on Lansing Street just a few years before the creation of the community Lansingdorp as a result of WWI manufacturing efforts at the Air Brake.
 Police would discover through their early investigation that Hawes had expected to lose his job before the week was out and had been “grouchy” much of the previous week.

 The Watertown Daily Times reported on the day of the Taylor stable murders—

 Yesterday he (Hawes) drove a horse a little longer than usual.
 When he came in, Linehan is said to have upbraided him for it.
 This, coupled with the fact that he expected to lose his job, may have accounted for the trouble the police say.

-Linehan and spent a hair over half his life, 29 years according to the times, working at the stable (Linehan had been employed by Roswell P. Flower in New York City and moved to Watertown which accounts for the total number of years.)
-Survived by a wife and three grown children, it was said that he never had any trouble with anybody.
-In fact, when Emma Flower Taylor spoke of letting Hawes go, Linehan spoke up for him and asked to give him another chance.
+Linehan spent over half his life, 29 years according to the times, working at the stable (Linehan had been employed by Roswell P. Flower in New York City and moved to Watertown, which accounts for the total number of years.)
+He was survived by a wife and three grown children, it was said that he never had any trouble with anybody.
+When Emma Flower Taylor spoke of letting Hawes go, Linehan spoke up for him and asked to give him another chance.

 As the Times reported the day of the Taylor stable murders—

 The men were found on the floor of the stable by Mrs. Linehan between 7:30 and 8.
 No shots were heard in the Linehan apartment, which are in the same building directly over the stables, but Mrs. Linehan heard the sound of groans and on going down stairs found the two men.